 When children are in school, they may have no frame of reference to realize that their vision is not how it should be.
 If it slowly gets worse, and they don’t have yearly eye exams, this is a major problem.
 But what if your child doesn’t say anything?
 How do you know they have problems with their eyes if they don’t even know that’s what’s happening?
 Let’s look at a few ways that you can find out.

 Speak with Teachers at Parent-Teacher Conferences

 The next tool in your arsenal is to speak with your child’s teacher(s).
 Doing this will give you an idea if your child’s behavior has a gradual change over time and what this might be due to.
-If they seem to be talking with friends more instead of looking at the board, if they’re in the back of the room or the front, or if they doodle more than they pay attention, you may be facing a problem with vision rather than behavior or learning ability.
+If they seem to be talking with friends instead of looking at the board, if they’re in the back of the room or the front, or if they doodle more than they pay attention, you may be facing a vision problem rather than behavior issues or a learning disability.

 Annual Comprehensive Eye Exams for Your Child